 According to Stephen R. Covey's theory presented in the third habit from The 7 Habits of Highly Effective People, the most attention should be paid to important, but not urgent tasks, i.e. those situated in the second quadrant.
-A part of the respondents were also prone to interpreting the time management matrix in this manner, striving to limit the number of important and urgent tasks, striving to shift them to important, but not urgent tasks, or to maintain balance between quadrant 1 and quadrant 2.
+A part of the respondents were also prone to interpreting the time management matrix in this manner, striving to limit the number of important and urgent tasks, striving to shift them to important, but not urgent categories.
+The second group would like to devote their attention to important and urgent tasks, or to maintain balance between quadrant 1 and quadrant 2.
 This can result from the specific character of their profession (e.g. instrument practice should be regular, and longer interruptions can cause the long-developed effects to be squandered) or the understanding of the very idea of urgency and importance of tasks.
 For quarters 3 and 4, the majority of respondents attempted at limiting both the urgent and the non-urgent activities, which are classified as not important.
 Insofar as the distribution of time devoted to tasks from each quadrant is similar for factual state diagnosis, the distribution of time for an ideal distribution is more diverse.